Healthy Tuna Salad (No Mayo)

 Ingredients for Mediterranean tuna salad

-• Black olives: or green
+• Black olives: or green.

 • Dressing: Lemon, garlic, extra virgin olive oil, salt and pepper.

-How to make Mediterranean tuna salad
+How to make healthy tuna salad

-• Drain the liquid from the canned tuna.
-If you’re using canned chickpeas, be sure to drain and rinse them as well.
+Chop the veggies—peppers, cucumber, tomatoes, and parsley—and mince or grate the garlic.
+Drain the liquid from the canned tuna.
+If you’re using canned chickpeas, rinse and drain them as well.

 steps for preparing mediterranean Tuna salad